 The Live Sound Design and Technology Certificate blends creative application of live sound reinforcement with solid foundation in electronics theory, circuitry and system installation.
 The certificate may be completed in one year.
-Twenty-four credits are focused in the area of live sound, maintenance, and installation of audiovisual systems.
-The other six credits focus specifically on the fundamentals of electricity, circuits, and digital fundamentals.
+Twentyfour credits are focused in the area of live sound, maintenance, and installation of audiovisual systems.
+The other six semester credit hours focus specifically on the fundamentals of electricity, circuits, and digital fundamentals.